 The biggest goal of Gaiser Bee Co. is to educate people on the importance of honey bees.
 “Most people don’t know that honey bees contribute to one-third of the food we consume,” she adds.
 “So by decreasing the pesticides used in yards and gardens, you will actually increase the amount of fruit and vegetables available come harvest time.”

-In addition to their Host-A-Hive program and other classes at Gaiser Bee Co., they also sell products in their online shop.
-You can find beekeeper shirts, beauty products such as bath bombs, chapstick, lotion bars, and all-natural belly butter, beekeeping products including a bee jacket and bee smoker, raw honey, and a “Save the Bees” necklace.
+In addition to their Host-A-Hive program and other classes at Gaiser Bee Co., they also sell products at our urban farm located at 3402 Kleeman Road.
+You can find raw honey, eggs, lip balm, lotion bars, and hand salves.
+Beekeepers can also find convenient equipment including a bee jackets, bee smoker, boxes and much more.